TateMedia/pagediff/README.md

 Batch mode
 ----------

 A file can be used to run the program over several URLs which may be of use in testing.

+    pagediff --config=xxx

+Generally a batch file will look like this:

     {
       'batches' : [